Shaken Dynamics on the 3-D Cubic Lattice: Acknowledgements

 \section{Acknowledgements}

 BS acknowledges the support of the Italian MIUR Department of Excellence grant (CUP E83C18000100006).
-AT has been supported through the H2020 Project Stable and Chaotic Motions in the Planetary Problem (Grant 677793 StableChaoticPlanetM of the European Research Council).
+AT acknowledges the support of the H2020 Project Stable and Chaotic Motions in the Planetary Problem (Grant 677793 StableChaoticPlanetM of the European Research Council).